Working with my clients, I have realized that more and more people are struggling with blood sugar imbalances.

 Beans are a good source of protein, low carb, and rich in fiber, all important factors in balancing your blood sugar.
 Hummus, lentils, and garbanzo beans are good examples and great dietary choices.
 Remember to soak them the night before to promote easier digestion.

-Always keep in mind that balanced blood sugar levels are crucial to a healthy and prosperous life.
-This prevents disruption of your body’s functions and helps your overall health.
+Remember that balanced blood sugar levels are crucial to a healthy and prosperous life.
+It prevents disruption of your body’s functions and helps your overall health.